lordofscripts/go-roundrobin/README.md

 had to mix C with Assembly to meet memory space (RAM & ROM) and timing requirements.
 We used a Round-Robin buffer in some part.
 Later, for fun, I spiced up the round-robin code with some features **similar** to what we see in this module.

+**NOTE:** *Despite what it says above that it is N commits behind Serge's repo, I have already fixed that here but in a different way.
+I will have to disconnect the reference because our repositories are quite different.*

 ## What a Ring Queue is and Why use it
 So, what is a Ring Queue and why it's useful: